Temperature transformation recovering the compressible law of the wall for turbulent channel flow: Compressible law of the wall for temperature

 \subsection{Temperature transformation}

 Regarding the transformation to account for compressibility, two approaches have been commonly applied in previous studies: wall scaling \citep{VanDriest1951} and semi-local scaling \citep{Huang1995, Trettel2016, Patel2016}, typically referred to as VD-type and SL-type transformations, respectively.
 The VD-type transformation is motivated by overlap layer balance and neglects viscous effects, while the SL-type transformation considers both viscous and turbulent effects.
-In this study, we demonstrate that both VD-type and SL-type temperature transformations can in fact be derived directly from the overlap layer, with an additional constraint on the mixing length to ensure consistency in the viscous sublayer.
+In this study, we demonstrate that both VD-type and SL-type temperature transformations can be derived directly from the overlap layer, with an additional constraint on the mixing length to ensure the linear law in the viscous sublayer.

 In the study of \citet{Huang2023}, \(q^\mu_{K^{\prime\prime}}\) is not considered.
 Both \(q^\mu_k\) and \(q^t_k\) are neglected in the energy balance equations because their magnitudes are significantly smaller than \(q^\mu_{\tilde K}\) and \(q^t_{K^{\prime\prime}}\), respectively. \citet{Chen2022} and \citet{Cheng2024b} reported similar treatment in the near wall region.
 However, since we focus on the relationship between \( {d\tilde T}/{dy} \) and \( q^t_T \) in the overlap layer, the latter should be the basis for comparison when determining which terms in Eq.~\eqref{eq:global_energy_balance_2} can be neglected.